dhakehurst/net.akehurst.kotlinx/README.md

 # net.akehurst.kotlinx

-A collection of useful extensions to the kotlin stdlib
+A collection of useful multiplatform extensions to the kotlin stdlib

+- Filsystem
+- Logging
+- Reflection
+- Collections
+  - OrderedSet
+  - Stack